n3dst4/irid/README.md

 API - Constructors
 ===============

-For convenience, Colour() is an alias for new Colour().
+For convenience, Irid() is an alias for new Irid().

-Colour( string )
+Irid( string )
 ----------------

-Returns a new Colour object based on a css-style colour value string.
+Returns a new Irid object based on a css-style colour value string.
 The recognised formats are:

      #xxx          Hex chars for red, greed, and blue